“Wilderness is a state of mind and heart.” Ansel Adams

 Cutting a swath along the eastern side of the Purcells, the Trench hosts one of the longest stretches of undeveloped wetlands in North America.
 These productive areas form crucial migratory bird habitat, just as the region as a whole is critical for grizzly bears, mountain caribou, wolverines, badgers and a host of other wildlife.

-First Nations have made their homes in this region since the Ice Age glaciers retreated, and are still closely connected to the land.
+First Nations have made their home in this region since the Ice Age glaciers retreated, and are still closely connected to the land.

-Ever since Albert MacCarthy took the first climbing action photos of Conrad Kain with his folding Eastman Kodak camera in 1916, the Purcells have held a strong history of wilderness recreation, photography and grassroots action.
+The Purcells also have a strong history of wilderness recreation, photography and grassroots action.
 In the 1970’s, Wildsight’s John Bergenske, conservationist and adventurer Art Twomey, and renowned alpinist Pat Morrow toured the province with slides and stories gathered from impassioned hikers, hunting outfitters, fisherman and nature lovers on both sides of the Purcells in order to garner support for permanent protection.
 This was instrumental in convincing the BC government to create the Purcell Wilderness Conservancy, a completely unique designation protecting 202,709 hectares.

 The Jumbo Valley lies just beyond the borders of the Conservancy, just short of protection.
 Our vision is to work collaboratively to expand protection for the Purcell region, making sure that wildlife can freely and safely roam, water runs clean and clear from the mountains to our communities, and the ecological and cultural integrity of the wild Purcells remains intact for future generations.